abeckley27/PrimeSieve/README.md

 # PrimeSieve
 Sieve of Eratosthenes in C++

 The core features of the program are in main.cpp.
-On windows with gcc, run compile.bat and then use the following syntax:
+On windows with gcc, run compile.bat.
+On other systems, compile main.cpp.

+Syntax:

 primes.exe is_prime 100   --> will determine if 100 is prime or not